Xavier26King/DM-Blog/advanced-pagerank-blog.md

 # How Google Finds What You're Looking For: PageRank & Linear Algebra
 *A comprehensive mathematical exploration of the algorithm that built the modern web*

-PageRank represents one of the most elegant applications of linear algebra to real-world problems, transforming web search from primitive keyword matching into the sophisticated authority-based ranking we rely on today[1][30].
-This algorithm, developed by Larry Page and Sergey Brin in 1996, interprets the web as a massive directed graph and applies fundamental theorems from matrix theory to determine page importance[2][30].
+PageRank represents one of the most elegant applications of linear algebra to real-world problems, transforming web search from primitive keyword matching into the sophisticated authority-based ranking we rely on today.
+This algorithm, developed by Larry Page and Sergey Brin in 1996, interprets the web as a massive directed graph and applies fundamental theorems from matrix theory to determine page importance.

 ## The Mathematical Foundation: From Web Graph to Linear System

 ### Constructing the Web as a Matrix

-The web's hyperlink structure forms a natural directed graph where pages are vertices and links are edges[5][16].
-This graph translates directly into mathematical objects through the **adjacency matrix** A, where A[i,j] = 1 if page j links to page i, and 0 otherwise[5][23].
+The web's hyperlink structure forms a natural directed graph where pages are vertices and links are edges.
+This graph translates directly into mathematical objects through the **adjacency matrix** A, where A[i,j] = 1 if page j links to page i, and 0 otherwise.

 For a simple 4-page network where:
 - Page A links to B and C